How To Use A Pen Name When You Self-Publish Your Book

 All they will see is your new name as the author.
 You should also add a new Author Central account author page for your new name to help you promote your books.

-I haven’t tried, but it would seem that you can do this for as many books and as many names as you like with KDP.
+I haven’t tried, but it seems that you can do this with KDP for as many books and as many names as you like.

 As a side note, you can also use this method if you are publishing a book written by a minor, such as one of your children.